eregenyi/spectral_graph_theory/README.md

 🛠️ Requirements
 ---------------

 This project requires Python 3.9+ And R 4.4.3+.
 We recommend setting up a virtual environment (e.g., using conda or venv).
-For the Python code, requirements can be found in `theory/requirements.txt`.
+Requirements can be found in `theory/requirements.txt` and `application/requirements.txt` for notebooks in the respective folders.

 💾 Data